istio/istio.io/content/help/ops/traffic-management/troubleshooting/index.md

     mode: ISTIO_MUTUAL
 {{< /text >}}

-Otherwise, the mode defaults to `DISABLED` causing client proxy sidecars to make plain HTTP requests instead of TLS encrypted requests.
+Otherwise, the mode defaults to `DISABLE` causing client proxy sidecars to make plain HTTP requests instead of TLS encrypted requests.
 Thus, the requests conflict with the server proxy because the server proxy expects encrypted requests.